data2intelligence/collapsible_tree/README.md

 ## Lineage Visualization

-#### We provide a web interface(domain name TBD) that enables researchers to query gene expression values in our pre-processed data at Tres (https://resilience.ccr.cancer.gov).
+#### We provide a web interface(http://lineagetree.cbcb.umd.edu) that enables researchers to query gene expression values in our pre-processed data at Tres (https://resilience.ccr.cancer.gov).

-Users can easily visualize expression data in a hieracrhical way.
+Users could easily visualize expression data in a hieracrhical way.
 The gene expression levels across different cell types are mapped on to a knowledge-based cell lineage structure.
 The hierarchical tree strcuture facilitates the exploration and interpretation of the data.

-#### For developers, here is a highly customizable javascript library, which can be easily tailored to different structures or purposes.
+#### For developers, this is a highly customizable javascript library, which could be easily tailored to different structures or purposes.

 **Tree layout**